10 Things To Consider When Drafting Your Will in Ontario

 How Do I Write A Will?

 There are several different ways to draft a will.
 A holograph will is an entirely handwritten will that is written and signed by the will maker.
-A holograph will does not need to be witnessed but you should consider that it might be easier to challenge a holograph will in the absence of witness who can attest to the will maker being of sound mind (and actually being the will maker).
+A holograph will does not need to be witnessed but you should consider that it might be easier to challenge a holograph will in the absence of witnesses who can attest to the will maker being of sound mind (and actually being the will maker).
 A will “kit” is a will that has been signed in the presence of two witnesses (can be virtual due to COVID-19) and requires an affidavit of execution to prove that the will was signed in front of the witnesses.
 A formal will is typically drafted with the aid of a legal professional such as a lawyer and it is signed in the presence of two witnesses, (in person at the same time as the will is signed).
 Note that witnesses to a will generally should not be the named executors, beneficiaries or be spouses of anyone who is a named executor or a beneficiary.

 What Can I Include In My Will?

 Your will includes any instructions you have regarding your estate once you are deceased.
-The will should nominate any required estate representatives, usually referred to as an executor, executrix or an estate.
+The will should nominate any required estate representatives, usually referred to as an executor, executrix or an estate trustee.
 The named party (or parties) is responsible for administering your final wishes based on the contents of your will after you are deceased.
 Your instructions on the division of your assets and property and your instructions for the care of your children and more can also be included in your will as may be applicable in your circumstances.
-Note that although you may choose to put your funeral instructions in the will, such instructions are not binding on your estate executor and for many people, their remains will have been dealt with long before the will is reviewed so that your most critical step if such arrangements are important to you may be to prearrange your funeral and ensure that the next of kin who may first hear about your passing are aware of the arrangements
+Note that although you may choose to put your funeral instructions in the will, such instructions are not binding on your estate executor and for many people, their remains will have been dealt with long before the will is reviewed so that your most critical step if such arrangements are important to you may be to prearrange your funeral and ensure that the next of kin who may first hear about your passing are aware of the arrangements.

 What Are The Legal Requirements Regarding Wills In Ontario?